United Technologies sent military copter tech to China

 "The Justice Department will spare no effort to hold accountable those who compromise U.S. national security for the sake of profits and then lie about it to the government," said Assistant Attorney General Lisa Monaco.

 As part of the agreement, the U.S. State Department also will impose curbs on new export licenses for Pratt & Whitney Canada, although the company can request licenses on a case-by-case basis.
 The debarment does not affect the parent company or Hamilton Sundstrand.

 The company's shares closed $1.56 lower on the New York Stock Exchange on Thursday, a drop of 2.1 percent.
 It said it had put money in reserve to cover the payments.

 A CAPABLE, MODERN HELICOPTER

 Western experts said the Z-10, first delivered to China's People's Liberation Army in 2009, is developing into one of the world's most modern and capable combat helicopters.

 Full production of the Z-10 would give China's military unprecedented levels of "aerial artillery" to support an amphibious invasion and subsequent operations against Taiwan, which Beijing claims as its own, said Richard Fisher, an expert on China's military use of so-called dual-use technologies.

-The U.S. case against United Technologies said P&WC knew as early as 2000 that China's effort to develop a new helicopter involved a military variant, but repeatedly made false statements about its knowledge.
+The U.S. case against United Technologies said P&WC knew as early as 2000 that China's effort to develop a new helicopter would lead off with a military variant, but repeatedly made false statements about its knowledge.
 It also failed to notify its U.S. parent and the U.S. subsidiary Hamilton Sundstrand.